 The acquisition proposal includes removal of all debris on the Coaker and Alberg parcels.
 The Bureau of Reclamation's 2009 Upper White Pine Reach Assessment identifies this area (UWP OZ-1 and UWP OZ-3) as having high geomorphic potential and recommends protection of current levels of geomorphic, hydrological and riparian function (USBR 2009, pp. 29-31).
-For the Thompson Kisker pond/wetland north of Hwy 2 (UWP OZ-4), the assessment recommends modifying the culverts to reconnect to the riverine system (USBR 2009, p.
-47).
 The UC RTT Biological Strategy recommends consideration for Nason Creek side channel and wetland connections, channel form, riparian condition and instream structural complexity as rehabilitation.
-The Yakama Nation did a potential restoration project study of the corridor, and highlighted off-channel creation and enhancement , bar-apex logjams and meander bend log jams as potential for these properties.
+The Yakama Nation did a potential restoration project study of the corridor, and highlighted off-channel creation and enhancement , bar-apex logjams and meander bend log jams as potential for these properties (Appendix A - Map 4).
 CDLT will work with potential sponsors on appropriate restoration proposals.